GoogleCloudPlatform/spinnaker-for-gcp/README.md

 Spinnaker is composed of a number of individual [microservices](https://www.spinnaker.io/reference/architecture/).
-These will be deployed in their own Kuberetes Pods, managed by Deployment objects, behind Service objects.
+These will be deployed in their own Kubernetes Pods, managed by Deployment objects, behind Service objects.

 ### Management components